 1. Switch to a paperless client intake system

-Paperless begins before the client even signs a retainer.
-A brilliant way to handle all of the pre-legal stages of the case is to start with a CRM (Customer Relationship Management) platform.
+Paperless systems begin before the client even signs a retainer.
+A brilliant way to handle all of the pre-legal stages of the case is to start with a customer relationship management (CRM) platform.
 There are a handful of lawyer-specific CRMs out there, with two in particular that integrate with Clio Manage: Clio’s own Clio Grow and Lawmatics, a third-party CRM with a heavier focus on automation that integrates with several different services.

 2. Create a system for ensuring files stay paperless